Justinodhiambo/python-p3-cli-project-template/README.md

 To run the Budget Manager CLI application:
 * Clone the repository to your local machine.

 * Navigate to the project directory.

-* Set up a virtual environment using Pipenv install Activate the virtual environment: pipenv shell Run the CLI application: python cli.py
+* Set up a virtual environment: using Pipenv install
+Activate the virtual environment: pipenv shell
+Run the CLI application: python cli.py